May Sarton New Hampshire Poetry Prize

 May Sarton was a prolific writer of poetry, novels, and perhaps what she is best known for—nonfiction on growing older (Recovering: A Journal, Journal of Solitude, among others.)
 She considered herself a poet, first, though, and in honor of that and to celebrate the centenary of her birth in 2012, Sarah Bauhan, who inherited her father’s small publishing company, launched the prize.

-Meet our 2024 judge, Dorsey Craft!
+Meet our 2025 judge, Anthony Walton!

 |